basuabhirup/my-RESTful-API/README.md

 ## Steps I have followed
 1. Used mongod command from a terminal to start a local database server from localhost:27017
-2. Used mongosh command from another shell to run access to the local database from MongoDB shell.
+2. Used mongosh command from another shell to access to the local database with MongoDB shell.